-The Eternal City and the Roman Castles; Sorrento, Naples and the Amalfi Coast; and a complete tour of beautiful Sicily with the Valley of the Temples and Etna volcano, its hundreds of Baroque churches and its villages of white stone.
-A colourful trip to discover the sea, the coastal roads, the classic Roman and Greek civilizations through the archaeological sites of Pompeii and the Magna Graecia, and the extraordinary nature of the most peculiar island in Italy.
+The Eternal City and the Roman Castles; Sorrento, Naples, and the Amalfi Coast; and a complete tour of beautiful Sicily with the Valley of the Temples and the Etna volcano, its hundreds of baroque churches and its villages of white stone.
+A colourful trip to discover the sea, the coastal roads, the classic Roman and Greek civilisations through the archaeological sites of Pompeii and the Magna Graecia, and the extraordinary nature of the most peculiar island in Italy.
 A splendid tour amid history, sea, colours, and art, ranging between two cultures, the Neapolitan one and the Sicilian one.
-An unparalleled journey through unique fragrances, flavours, and panoramas, on top of which you’ll have the chance to discover two of the most traditional and delicious Italian cuisines that gave life to dishes known throughout the world.
+An unparalleled journey through unique fragrances, flavours, and panoramas, on top of which you will have the chance to discover two of the most traditional and delicious Italian cuisines that gave life to dishes known throughout the world.

-Inclusive of beautiful 4-star accommodation and one super meal per day.
+Inclusive of beautiful 4-star accommodation and one meal per day.

-10 Unesco world heritage sites on our itinerary: the Amalfi Coast, Mount Etna, Naples, Piazza Armerina, Pompeii, Rome, the Royal Palace of Caserta, the Noto Valley, the Temples valley (Agrigento), Villa d’Este (Tivoli)
+10 Unesco world heritage sites on the itinerary: the Amalfi Coast, Mount Etna, Naples, Piazza Armerina, Pompeii, Rome, the Royal Palace of Caserta, the Noto Valley, the Temples valley (Agrigento), Villa d’Este (Tivoli)

-Day 1: Meeting in Rome (Roma) In our hotel in Rome and go together to pick up the rental bikes.
-We all meet up before dinner for a short but important briefing, the time to explain a few simple rules for organizing and synchronizing things, thus ensuring that everyone has a safe holiday that is unforgettable for all the right reasons.
-Then we’ll break the ice and start forging some group spirit over a classic Italian pre-dinner aperitivo.
+Day 1: Meeting in Rome (Roma) In the hotel in Rome and go together to pick up the rental bikes.
+We all meet up before dinner for a short but important briefing, the time to explain a few simple rules for organising and synchronising things.
+Then we’ll break the ice and start forging some group spirit over a classic Italian pre-dinner aperitif.
 Overnight in a 4-star hotel in Rome.
-Included meals: D.
+Included meals: dinner.

-Day 4: 130 km This is one amazing day, as we take it slow, to enjoy every nook and cranny of this legendary coastline, including lunch with a view (and how!) in a traditional Amalfi coast restaurant.
-Then we loop back to Naples, where we’ll leave the bikes in our staff’s capable hands while you have a relaxed explore around the old centre.
+Day 4: 130 km This is one amazing day, as we take it slow, to enjoy every nook and cranny of this legendary coastline, including lunch with a view in a traditional Amalfi coast restaurant.
+Then we loop back to Naples, where we’ll leave the bikes while you have a relaxed walk around the old centre of Naples.
 The massive Mastio Angioino castle towering over the harbour is well worth a visit.
-We sail for Sicily at about 8pm.
-Overnight on board in a double en-suite cabin.
-Included meals: BL.
+We sail for Sicily at about 8 pm.
+Overnight on board in a double ensuite cabin.
+Included meals: breakfast and lunch.

-Day 5: 165 km After rolling back on to dry land in Palermo, we make for Monreale for our first breakfast on Sicilian soil.
+Day 5: 165 km After rolling back onto dry land in Palermo, we head to Monreale for our first breakfast on Sicilian soil.
 We also visit the superb old town (founded by the Normans in the 11th century) and its beautiful UNESCO World Heritage-listed cathedral.
 Then we head for the hills, on the trail of our first piece of ancient Magna Graecia, as we climb the eponymous mountain to visit splendid Erice and soak up the unbeatable view from the Zingaro nature reserve all the way to Marsala.
 Overnight in a 4-star hotel in Castellammare del Golfo.
-Included meals: LD.
+Included meals: lunch and dinner.

-Day 6: 0 - … km This is our first day of a well-earned rest.
+Day 6: 0 - … km This is our first day for a well-earned rest.
 And what better place than the area with the best beaches in Sicily.
-You could catch some rays on the beautiful sands of Castellammare del Golfo, visit the historical tuna fishery in Scopello, or explore the Zingaro nature reserve just a few kms away.
-Our staff and everyone at the hotel is on hand to help you enjoy your free day to the full, with or without wheels.
+You could catch some rays on the beautiful sands of Castellammare del Golfo, visit the historical tuna fishery in Scopello, or explore the Zingaro nature reserve just a few km away.
+Our staff and everyone at the hotel are on hand to help you enjoy your free day to the full, with or without wheels.
 Overnight in a 4-star hotel in Castellammare del Golfo.
-Included meals: B. No main meal is included so this rest day is your oyster from early morning until late.
+Included meals: breakfast.
+No main meal is included.

 Day 7: 220 km Today a new chapter opens with a radical change of scene, as we cross Sicily north to south.
-This is real biking country!
-We breeze through olive groves and vineyards en route to the Belice valley, with the surreal ghost town landscape of Poggioreale, and dive into the world of “Cinema Paradiso” (best foreign film at the 1990 Oscars).
+This is a real biking country!
+We breeze through olive groves and vineyards en route to the Belice Valley, with the surreal ghost town landscape of Poggioreale, and dive into the world of “Cinema Paradiso” (best foreign film at the 1990 Oscars).
 The last leg of the day brings us to Agrigento’s mystical Valley of the Temples (another UNESCO World Heritage Site).
 Overnight in a 4-star hotel in Agrigento.
-Included meals: BD.
+Included meals: breakfast and dinner.

 Day 9: 230 km Today we explore the heart of Val di Noto, in a heady mix of art, cinema, natural beauty, roads hewn from the rock, and even chocolate.
-We motor through canyons, towns and villages that have set the scene for films like Malena and TV’s Inspector Montalbano.
-We visit Modica, famed for its chocolate and its 100 churches, Val di Noto (a UNESCO gem) and the town of Noto itself, before thrumming into the charming city of Siracusa (UNESCO again).
+We motor through canyons, towns, and villages that have set the scene for films like Malena and TV’s Inspector Montalbano.
+We visit Modica, famed for its chocolate and its 100 churches, Val di Noto (a UNESCO gem), and the town of Noto itself, before thrumming into the charming city of Siracusa (UNESCO again).
 We keep going a little further to steal a march on what promises to be a challenging day tomorrow before overnighting in our hotel at the foot of the volcano.
 Overnight in a 4-star hotel in the Etna area.
-Included meals: BD.
+Included meals: breakfast and dinner.

-Day 12: 140 km After disembarking and a swift breakfast in one of Italy’s finest bars-cum-cake shops, we visit the legendary archaeological site of Pompeii before exploring the wonders of the Bay of Naples.
+Day 12: 140 km After disembarking and a swift breakfast in one of Italy’s finest cake shops, we visit the legendary archaeological site of Pompeii before exploring the wonders of the Bay of Naples.
 And there are quite a few.
 From the artistic marvels of the Campi Flegrei – like the Piscina Mirabilis, the spa at Baiae, and the Flavian amphitheatre with its remarkable underground passages – to natural gems like the spa at Agnano Terme and the famous Solfatara, the volcanic crater with its still active lava lake that you can see up close.
-And it’s all garnished with the colours and traditions of Posillipo and the Vomero area, with spectacular views of Naples and its bay.
+All garnished with the colours and traditions of Posillipo and the Vomero area, with spectacular views of Naples and its bay.
 Overnight in a 4-star hotel in Naples.
-Included meals: LD.
+Included meals: lunch and dinner.

-Day 13: 0 - … km It’s time for another day off, and we recommend leaving the bikes in the garage.
-Our staff and everyone at the hotel is on hand to help you make the most of your freedom.
+Day 13: 0 - … km It is time for another day off, and we recommend leaving the bikes in the garage.
+Our staff and everyone at the hotel are on hand to help you make the most of your freedom.
 Here are just a few ideas: